TomasConari/CSS-Test/README.md

-# css-basic-project
+# CSS Basic Project

-This was my first website using CSS
+This was my first webpage using CSS to style the HTML.

 How to see it?